Prajwal-k-tech/Sol-hack-for-earth/sol-ai-demo/technical-specs.md

 ---

-*This technical specification serves as the foundation for Sol-AI Planner development and implementation.*
+*This technical specification serves as the foundation for sol development and implementation.*